lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 To change the unit that angles are measured in for triginometric units in Kcalc.
 Degrees take 360 to form a full circle while, 2Π radians form a full circle and 400 gradians form a full circle.
 The radio button for Deg is to select Degrees as the unit for angles, Rad selects :guilabel:`radian` as the unit of measurment of angles and :guilabel:`Grad` selects Gradians as the unit of measurement for angles.
 The :guilabel:`Sin` button takes what you have as the input and takes the trigonometric sine function of that value measured in the unit for angles you have selected.
 The :guilabel:`cos` button takes the cosine of the vlaue in the unit of angle you have selected.
 The :guilabel:`tan` button takes the tangent of the angle in the current units.

 To have a log with the base of 10 type the number you want to take the log of then press the :guilabel:`Log` button.
+To take a log based off e type the number you want to take the logarythm of then press the :guilabel:`Ln` button.

 The Scientific mode also brings in a menu for many different predetermined comments under the :menuselection:`Constants`.